10 Tips For Travel in Berlin, Germany

 Have You Ever Been to Berlin?

-Berlin has to be my absolute favourite place to holiday so far.
+Berlin has to be my absolute favourite place to go on holiday so far.
 There is loads to do, lots to see and best of all- it's all super cheap!
+I have been 4 times so far, and have another trip planned this year.

-There are, however a few things that you should keep in mind when holidaying in Berlin, and this hub will give you a few tips before you go.
+As a tourist, there area few things that you should keep in mind when visiting Berlin, and this hub will give you a few tips before you go.

-The travel system is not that complex.
+The public transport system is not that complex.
 If you take a bit of time before you go to Berlin to familiarise yourself with the travel maps, it will make things a lot easier when you get there.

 We also got a handy little foldaway map from the tourist information at the airport and were confident enough to use public transport to get to our hotel.
 I don't regret that decision, and will be doing the same in any future visits.